IBM SDK, Java Technology Edition, V6 (J9 VM2.6): Current news

 Support information that is not available in the user documentation, for IBM® 31-bit and 64-bit SDK for z/OS®, Java™ Technology Edition, Version 6, Release 0, Modification 1, and for any other IBM products that include IBM SDK, Java Technology Edition, Version 6 with an IBM J9 Version 2.6 virtual machine.

-The documentation to support IBM SDK, Java Technology Edition, Version 6 (J9 VM2.6) is available in IBM Knowledge Center.
+The documentation to support IBM SDK, Java Technology Edition, Version 6 (J9 VM2.6) is available in the product documentation.
 Supplementary information is available in this support document.